includeos/IncludeOS/README.md

 ## <a href="repositories_and_channels"></a> Managing dependencies

-Prebuilt conan packages are uploaded to our [includeos bintray repository](https://bintray.com/includeos/includeos).
+Prebuilt conan packages are uploaded to our [bintray repository](https://bintray.com/includeos/includeos).

 We upload to two channels: